maadpeal/final_project_milk/README.md

 We'll be using Pandas for cleaning, Python and Jupyter notebook will be used to complete the analysis.

 ### Database Storage
-*REVISAR EL HOST DE LA DATA*
-AFI milk is our main server where we can extract data.
+AFI milk is our main server where we can extract data in .csv format.
 PostgreSQL is the database we intend to use, and AWS for displaying data.

 ### Machine Learning
 *EJEMPLO*